 AgentCore Evaluations represents another major leap forward, offering 13 pre-built monitoring systems that track everything from correctness to safety to tool selection accuracy.
 "That one is really going to help address the biggest fears that people have deploying agents," Richardson explained.
 "It's a thing that a lot of people want to have but is tedious to build."

 The evaluation suite addresses a critical gap in the AI agent ecosystem.
-While building an AI agent has become relatively straightforward, monitoring its performance and ensuring it doesn't go rogue remains incredibly complex. is essentially providing the enterprise-grade monitoring tools that most companies lack the resources to develop internally.
+While building an AI agent has become relatively straightforward, monitoring its performance and ensuring it doesn't go rogue remains incredibly complex.
+AWS is essentially providing the enterprise-grade monitoring tools that most companies lack the resources to develop internally.